Chicago Gaming

-Churchill Cabinet Company was founded by Ole Gullickson in 1904 in the Cicero suburb of Chicago where it is still based.
+Churchill Cabinet Company is a gaming company that was founded by Ole Gullickson in 1904 in the Cicero suburb of Chicago where it is still based.
 It is notable for pinball machines produced under the Chicago Gaming brand.

 History

 The company began as an industrial cabinet maker located on Churchill Street, from which it took its name.
 It started with specializing in fine wood cabinetry such as casings for organ manufacturers, and phone booths.
 In its earlier history prominent clients included Rock-Ola, Seeburg, and Bally.
 It was acquired by Roger Duba in the mid-1970s and began to focus more on making cabinets for the coin-op industry.
 This side of the business expanded over the following three decades until contract manufacturing consisting of cabinet assembly and game assembly accounted for 50% of the business, with the other half consumer products such as foosball, air hockey, and bumper pool.
 In this period the company produced cabinets for Namco, Midway, Williams, Stern, and others.
 It purchased pinball playfield maker Lenc-Smith from Williams in 1996.
 The former Lenc-Smith site became the main site for the company in 1999 and is its current manufacturing site and headquarters.

 Pinball cabinets manufactured by Churchill cabinet company were usually marked "CCC".

 The foosball tables began to be produced by Roger Duba in the early 1990s under the name Good Time Novelty, targeting the home market.
 This part of the company was established as Chicago Gaming Company as a division of Churchill cabinet company in 2001 by Doug Duba, the son of Roger Duba.
 In its early years it manufactured a series of MAME Arcade Legends.
 This part of the company includes manufacturing complete pinball machines.